DeAndre Hopkins: 2020 season

-On March 16, 2020, the Texans traded Hopkins and a fourth-round pick in the 2020 NFL Draft to the Arizona Cardinals for running back David Johnson, a 2020 second-round pick, and a 2021 fourth-round pick.
-Reception to the trade was highly critical of the Texans, as well as the head coach at the time, Bill O’Brien, with many sportswriters calling it one of the worst of all time from their perspective, while simultaneously praising the Cardinals for "robbing" the Texans.
+On March 16, 2020, the Texans traded Hopkins and a fourth-round pick in the 2020 NFL draft to the Arizona Cardinals for running back David Johnson, a 2020 second-round pick, and a 2021 fourth-round pick.
+Reception to the trade was highly critical of the Texans, as well as the head coach at the time, Bill O'Brien, with many sportswriters calling it one of the worst of all time from their perspective, while simultaneously praising the Cardinals for "robbing" the Texans.

 On September 8, 2020, Hopkins signed a two-year, $54.5 million contract extension with the Cardinals.

 On September 13, 2020, Hopkins made his debut as a Cardinal against the San Francisco 49ers, recording a career-high 14 receptions for 151 yards in the 24–20 win.
 In Week 2 against the Washington Football Team, Hopkins caught eight passes for 68 yards and his first receiving touchdown as a Cardinal during the 30–15 win.
 In Week 3, he recorded ten receptions for 137 receiving yards in the 26–23 loss to the Detroit Lions.
 In Week 5 against the New York Jets, Hopkins recorded six catches for 131 yards, including a 37-yard touchdown reception, during the 30–10 win.

-In Week 7 against the Seattle Seahawks on Sunday Night Football, Hopkins recorded 10 catches for 103 yards and a touchdown during the 37–34 overtime win.
-In Week 10 against the Buffalo Bills, Hopkins recorded seven receptions for 127 yards and the game winning touchdown on a 43-yard Hail Mary pass thrown by Kyler Murray with one second left in the 32–30 win which would later be referred to as Hail Murray.
+In Week 7 against the Seahawks on Sunday Night Football, Hopkins recorded 10 catches for 103 yards and a touchdown during the 37–34 overtime win.
+In Week 10 against the Bills, Hopkins recorded seven receptions for 127 yards and the game winning touchdown on a 43-yard Hail Mary pass thrown by Kyler Murray with one second left in the 32–30 win which would later be referred to as Hail Murray.
 Hopkins leaped over three defenders to catch the touchdown.
 Hopkins was named the NFC Offensive Player of the Week for his performance.

 On November 19, Hopkins became the youngest player to reach 700 catches, a record that was held by his teammate, Larry Fitzgerald, during the 28–21 loss to Seattle.
-In Week 14 against the New York Giants, Hopkins recorded nine receptions for 136 yards during the 26–7 victory.
+In Week 14 against the Giants, Hopkins recorded nine receptions for 136 yards during the 26–7 victory.
 In Week 15 against the Philadelphia Eagles, Hopkins recorded nine catches for 169 yards and a touchdown during the 33–26 win.
 In Week 17, against the Los Angeles Rams, Hopkins went over 10,000 receiving yards for his career.
 He became the youngest player in NFL history to eclipse the mark.
 Overall, Hopkins finished the season with 115 receptions for 1,407 receiving yards and six receiving touchdowns.
-His 115 receptions set a new franchise mark for a single season, breaking Larry Fitzgerald's marks in 2015 and 2017.
-He was ranked 8th by his fellow players on the NFL Top 100 Players of 2021.
-He was named to his fifth Pro Bowl.
+His 115 receptions set a new franchise mark for a single season, breaking Fitzgerald's marks in 2015 and 2017.
+He was ranked 8th by his fellow players on the NFL Top 100 Players of 2021 and was named to his fifth Pro Bowl.